llm-workflow-engine/llm-workflow-engine/docs/index.rst

 Welcome home 😃

-LLM Workflow Engine (LWE) is a command-line tool and Python module that streamlines common LLM-related tasks, such as:
+LLM Workflow Engine (LWE) is a Power CLI and Workflow manager for LLMs:

-* Managing reusable prompts
+* Design reusable, templated prompts
-* Stress-testing prompts across different LLM configurations
+* Stress-test prompts across different LLM configurations
-* Designing multi-step workflows that involve LLMs.
+* Build multi-step workflows that involve LLMs.

 At its heart, LWE has four main components: